yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 31. Connect to **SQLVM-02** and launch **SQL Server Management Studio**

 32. Open a Server connection to the **AdventureWorks** listener endpoint to verify connectivity.
-The listener is like entering a SQL Server's Name, but this is the AOG.
+The listener is like entering a SQL Server's Name, but this is the Availability Group.

     ![The Connect to Server for SQL Server dialog box displays.
 Server type is Database Engine, Server name is AdventureWorks, and Authentication is Windows Authentication.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image96.png "Connect to Server for SQL Server dialog box")